CooleyGit/ubuntu-mean/README.md

 ```
 sudo pm2 start <server file> -i 4
 ```
-*Note: The below example will start 4 clusters*
+*Note: This example will start 4 clusters*

 ####Other pm2 options
 ```